awsdocs/aws-glue-developer-guide/doc_source/access-control-overview.md

 }
 ```

-For more information about using identity\-based policies with AWS Glue, see [Using Identity\-Based Policies \(IAM Policies\) for AWS Glue](using-identity-based-policies.md)\.
+For more information about using identity\-based policies with AWS Glue, see [Identity\-Based Policies \(IAM Policies\) For Access Control](using-identity-based-policies.md)\.
 For more information about users, groups, roles, and permissions, see [Identities \(Users, Groups, and Roles\)](https://docs.aws.amazon.com/IAM/latest/UserGuide/id.html) in the *IAM User Guide*\.

 ### Resource\-Based Policies<a name="access-control-manage-access-resource-based"></a>

 Other services, such as Amazon S3, also support resource\-based permissions policies\.
 For example, you can attach a policy to an S3 bucket to manage access permissions to that bucket\.
-AWS Glue doesn't support resource\-based policies\.

 ## Specifying Policy Elements: Actions, Effects, and Principals<a name="specify-policy-elements"></a>